Shahrzad Rafati

-Shahrzad Rafati is an Iranian Canadian Chairperson and CEO of BroadbandTV Corp, a digital media and technology company that helps content creators monetize.
+Shahrzad Rafati is an Iranian-Canadian chairwoman and CEO of RHEI, formerly BBTV, – a global tech company headquartered in Vancouver, Canada, which develops AI solutions for content creators and media companies, including its "emotionally intelligent" Made platform, and data licensing solution, RHEI Data Pro.

-In October 2020, Rafati led BBTV to its initial public offering on the Toronto Stock Exchange.

 Early life

 Rafati was born 1979 in Tehran, Iran and immigrated to Vancouver, British Columbia, Canada as a teenager.
 In 2005, she completed her BSc in computer science at the University of British Columbia.
 Rafati also studied French at Université Paris Sorbonne (Paris IV), and is a graduate of the Young Global Leaders Oxford Module: Transformational Leadership at Saïd Business School, University of Oxford.
 Shahrzad also received her Honorary Doctorate from University Canada West in 2020.

 Career

-Rafati founded BroadbandTV in 2005 and has led it since then, garnering a 2013 $36 million investment from RTL Group.
-In October 2020, Shahrzad also led BBTV through its initial public offering on the TSX.

-Separate from her role at BroadbandTV, Rafati is also a board member for a number of organizations including Bjarke Ingels Group, an architecture firm, as well as Vice Chair of the board at Invest in Canada.
-She has also been a board member of the Vancouver Economic Commission, and the Forum for Women Entrepreneurs.
+Separate from her role as a CEO of RHEI, Rafati is also a board member for Bjarke Ingels Group, an architecture firm, and was named Vice Chair of the board for Invest in Canada in 2019.
+She has been a board member of the Vancouver Economic Commission, and the Forum for Women Entrepreneurs.

 In September 2018, it was announced that Shahrzad was appointed by Prime Minister Justin Trudeau to represent Canada on the Business Women Leaders task force, which was formed to advise global leaders on issues of women's economic empowerment as part of the G20 Summit.
 She was later appointed as Canada's representative for G20 EMPOWER, a private sector alliance with the goal of advancing women's representation at leadership levels in the private sector.
-In 2019 she was also appointed as the Vice Chair of Invest in Canada, a federal agency that aims to create jobs in Canada by facilitating foreign business investment by highlighting Canada's diverse and skilled talent pool, economic growth across multiple industries, and geographic advantage as a hub for global trade.
+In 2019 she was also appointed as the Vice Chair of Invest in Canada, a federal agency that aims to create jobs in Canada by facilitating foreign business investment by highlighting Canada's talent pool, economic growth across multiple industries, and geographic advantage as a hub for global trade.
+In January 2025, Rafati was also appointed by the Prime Minister to the Council on US-Canada Relations.